reissbaker/holdup/README.md

 Returns a promise that will be fulfilled once all of the given promises are no longer in a pending state; i.e., once they've each been rejected or fulfilled.
 The promises don't have to end in the same state: they only have to leave the pending state.
+The returned promise will never reject.

-The returned promise will call its `then` callback with a hash containing two
+The returned promise will call its `then` callback with an array of promise Inspection instances, with each inspection in the order that its respective promise was passed in.
-keys: `fulfilled` and `rejected`.
-The `fulfilled` key has an array of all fulfilled promises in the order that they fulfilled, and the `rejected` key has an array of all rejected promises in the order that they rejected.
-If no promises fulfilled, the `fulfilled` key will point to an empty array; if no promises rejected, the `rejected` key will similarly point to an empty list.

-##### holdup.firstFulfilled(promises...)
+##### holdup.firstValue

 Takes an arg list, array, array of arrays, arg list of arrays... etc containing promises.